-If you see "CHECK CHARGING SYSTEM" in the multi-information display, it means the battery is not being charged.
-See page 324 for more information.
+If you see "CHECK CHARGING SYSTEM" on the multi-information display, it means the battery is not being charged.
+See page 336 for more information.
 Check Emission System

-If you see "CHECK EMISSION SYSTEM" in the multi-information display, it means one of the engine's emission systems may have a problem.
-Have your vehicle checked by a dealer (see page 324).
+If you see "CHECK EMISSION SYSTEM" on the multi-information display, it means one of the engine's emission systems may have a problem.
+Have your vehicle checked by your dealer (see page 336).
 Check Brake System

-If there is a problem with the brake system, you will see "CHECK BRAKE SYSTEM" in the multi-information display.
+If there is a problem with the brake system, you will see "CHECK BRAKE SYSTEM" on the multiinformation display.
 The parking brake and brake system indicator in the instrument panel will also come on.
-See page 326 for more information.
+See page 338 for more information.